dd9jn/rfc4880bis/rfc4880bis.md

 defined for the specified curve.
 This format is used for ECDH keys based on curves expressed in Montgomery form.

-Therefore, the exact size of the MPI payload is 515 bits for "Curve P-256", 771 for "Curve P-384", 1059 for "Curve P-521", and 263 for Curve25519.
+Therefore, the exact size of the SOS payload is 515 bits for "Curve P-256", 771 for "Curve P-384", 1059 for "Curve P-521", and 263 for Curve25519.